 - Enable the cURL module in php.ini. - Specify the location of the FileMaker API for PHP in the include_path variable in php.ini. - If you are accessing databases that contain dates and times, install the pear date package.
-For more information, see: http://pear.php.net/package/date/

-Note For the minimum required version of PHP, see http://www.filemaker.com/r/fms-specs.
+Note For the minimum required version of PHP, see the FileMaker Server technical specifications.
 For best results, use the appropriate version of PHP.